Icenium/icenium-cli/docs/man_pages/project/creation/create.md

 Creates a project for hybrid, native or mobile website development.
 If `screenbuilder` and `<Type>` are not specified, creates a new project for hybrid development with Screen Builder.

 ### Attributes
-* `screenbuilder` - Creates a new project for hybrid development with Screen Builder.
+* `screenbuilder` - Creates a new project for hybrid development with Screen Builder and launches the device simulator afterwards.
 You can later run the Screen Builder commands for project development on this project.
 * `<Type>` extends the `create` command.
 You can set the following values for this attribute.
 	* `hybrid` - Creates a new project from an **Apache Cordova** template.
 	* `native` - Creates a new project from a **NativeScript** template.